grpc/proposal/A72-open-telemetry-tracing.md

     } else {
       // Slow path for C++. gRPC C++ does not have runtime type inspection, so we
       // encode bytes to String to comply with the TextMapSetter API.
 This code
-      // path is also used in the situation where GrpcTraceBinTextMapPropagator
+      // path is also used in the situation where GrpcTraceBinPropagator
       // is used with a TextMapSetter externally. setter.set(carrier, "grpc-trace-bin", Base64.getEncoder().encodeToString(value));
     }